BWTSE/Scenarios/README.md

     * `instructions.md` the instructions accompanying the scenario in markdown format.
     * `*.Java` an example solution to the scenario.

+## Versions
+Tags denotes different versions of the scenarios used in the study and prestudy.

 ## Notes
 1. If you want to run the scenario with the solution, copy the solution file(s) to the folder containing the rest of the scenario files.